pyslackers/website/CONTRIBUTING.md

     * `(.venv) $ honcho start -f Procfile.dev`
 8. View the application at [http://localhost:8000](http://localhost:8000)

+### Gotchas
-_Note: Scheduled background jobs will not run with this setup, if you need to populate the cache you can run them manually_
+Scheduled background jobs will not run with this setup, if you need to populate the cache you can run them manually

 Example (edit for your target task):